-Directors' and related parties interest in the units of the Fund:
+parties' interest in the units of the Fund:

-None of the Directors of STL Trustees Limited has any direct or indirect beneficial interest in the units of the Fund.
+Directors' and related None of the Directors of STL Trustees Limited has any direct or indirect beneficial interest in the units of the Fund.

-Responsibilities of the Fund Manager:
+Fund Manager:

-The Investments and Securities Act, 2007 requires Fund Manager to keep proper books of account and prepare annual financial statements which give a true and fair view of the state of affairs of the unit trust scheme during the period covered by the financial statements.
+Responsibilities of the The Investments and Securities Act, 2007 requires the Fund Manager to keep proper books of account and prepare annual financial statements which give a true and fair view of the state of affairs of the unit trust scheme during the period covered by the financial statements.

-In our opinion, the Fund Manager has in preparing the financial statements:
+In our opinion, the Fund Manager has in preparing the

+financial statements: